Learn about the Surrey Anti-Gang Family Empowerment Program and how it takes a coordinated approach to prevent and address youth gang violence.

 The Children and Youth At-Risk Table (CHART) is one of the SAFE-funded programs and offers data that demonstrates SAFE’s early impacts.
 Learn more about CHART accomplishments.

-SAFE programs are delivered in partnership with the following organisations:
+SAFE programs are delivered in partnership with the following organizations:

 - City of Surrey